NDhaliwal143/NDhaliwal143/README.md

         <h2 id="Description">Description</h2>
         <p>Grey is a blue dragon.
 He resembles as a teddy bear.
 He has glittery wings on the back and spikes on his head.
 Grey has a white muzzle and belly; he also has white toes on his feet.</p>
         <h2 id="Birthday">Birthday</h2>
-        <p>Unfortunately Grey doesn't have a birthday,so when you get it that will be his birthday.</p>
+        <p>Unfortunately Grey doesn't have a squishday,so when you get it that will be his squishday.</p>

     </body>
 </html>